mp-se/gravitymon/src_docs/source/index.rst

 GravityMon is a replacement firmare for the iSpindle and uses the same hardware configuration and is 100% compatible.
 It implements a lot of the features that has been requested in the orginal iSpindle project but has been rejected for various reasons.
 Here is a list of :ref:`main_features`.

+From v0.9 the firmware now supports a iSpindle build based on an ESP32 d1 mini (pin compatible with esp8266).
+See :ref:`hardware`.

 I started GravityMon because i like to create software and wanted to do some low level programming.
 I had done a few projects based on esp8266 and also started to brew beer so this combination was quite natural.